Caruso Memorial Chapel

 Caruso Memorial Chapel is named in honor of Marine Sergeant Mathew Caruso, was dedicated by the United States Marine Corps in August 1953.
 Sergeant Caruso gave his life while protecting the life of his chaplain in action against the enemy.

+Preservation and Restoration

-In April 2012, volunteers from the Church of Jesus Christ of Latter-day Saints and Marines renovated the chapel.
+In April 2012, volunteers from The Church of Jesus Christ of Latter-day Saints and Marines renovated the chapel.
 The work included landscaping, painting the interior walls, repairing the screens of 15 windows, refurbishing and painting the framework of the entryway.
 Donations from the Carlsbad, California business community helped purchase supplies.
 On June 23, 2014, the chapel was rededicated to Sgt.
 Matthew Caruso, at the School of Infantry-West.
-Caruso’s family and a congregation of more than 100 Marines, sailors and civilian friends attended.
+Caruso's family and a congregation of more than 100 Marines, sailors and civilian friends attended.

+On January 18, 2025, a group of volunteers from a nearby congregation of The Church of Jesus Christ of Latter-day Saints conducted a service project to improve the chapel grounds.
+The efforts focused on clearing overgrown shrubs, trees, and weeds that had accumulated in recent years.
+This project aimed to restore the surrounding area to a well-maintained and inviting state, emphasizing the local community's dedication to preserving the chapel's historical and cultural significance.